evotext/ielex-data-and-tree/README.txt

 Design principles

 - The cognate coding is borrowed from Andrew Garrett's corrections of the IELex database (published in supplementary materials to Chang et al. 2015).
-- Generated with standard BEAST2 (no customisation) using the beastling package (Maurits XXXX) to generate the control files.
-This means we cannot use the Chang et al 2015 notion of ancestry constraints (and there are theoretical and empirical reasons that make these controversial in any case)
+- Generated with standard BEAST2 (no customisation).
+This means we cannot use the Chang et al 2015 notion of ancestry constraints (and there are theoretical and empirical reasons that make these controversial in any case).
+- Ultimately we will offer control files generated using the beastling package (Maurits et al. 2017), which would make it very easy for users to change data and model settings; unfortunately we have found some bugs in the current iteration of beastling which makes it unsuitable.

 The "Broad data set":